 A growing body of research suggests that adopting certain lifestyle habits can bolster the brain and keep your memory sharp while you age.
 That said, as the years accumulate, keeping your brain sharp gets more challenging.

-“The speed with which we process information tends to decline with age,” explains Brent A. Funk, Psy.D., neuropsychologist at Henry Ford Health.
+“The speed with which we process information tends to decline with age,” explains Brent A. Funk, Psy.D., a neuropsychologist at Henry Ford Health.
 “That may show up as a memory problem because people aren’t able to absorb information as it comes in.”
-The good news, however?
-“Memory loss isn’t a ‘normal’ part of aging,” says Funk.
+But the good news?
+“Memory loss isn’t a ‘normal’ part of aging,” says Dr. Funk.

 Like our other organs, the brain benefits most from maintaining healthy lifestyle habits.
 Want to stay sharp into your golden years and beyond?
 Try these 4 strategies:

-2. Eat healthy.
 A diet composed mostly of whole foods is as good for your brain as it is for your heart.
 Omega 3 fatty acids, found in some fish, help reduce inflammation and enhance blood flow to the brain.
-Same goes for monounsaturated fats like those found in olive oil and avocado, which reduce plaque build-up in arteries.
+Same goes for monounsaturated fats like those found in olive oil and avocado, which reduce plaque buildup in arteries.
 Antioxidants in fruits and vegetables appear to slow down memory loss.

-Quick Tip: Stock your fridge with standout brain-boosting foods: fatty fish (such as salmon, herring and mackerel), leafy green veggies, nuts and berries.
-In fact, studies consistently show that following a Mediterranean-style diet—fruits, vegetables, fish, nuts, olive oil, a daily glass of red wine—has brain-boosting benefits.
+Stock your fridge with standout brain-boosting foods: fatty fish (such as salmon, herring and mackerel), leafy greens, nuts and berries.
+In fact, studies consistently show that following a Mediterranean-style diet—fruits, vegetables, fish, nuts, olive oil—has brain-boosting benefits.

-Quick Tip: While it’s great to get involved in the local senior center, make a point to seek out interactions with people from younger generations.
+While it’s great to maintain friends your age, make a point to seek out interactions with people from younger generations.
 Developing friendships with people in different age groups may increase the challenge to your brain since it requires you to tailor your language to the appropriate age.